MOLAorg/mola_lidar_odometry/docs/mola_lidar_odometry.rst

 The ``mola_lidar_odometry`` system was presented in :cite:`blanco2024mola_lo`:

   J.L.
 Blanco,
-  `A flexible framework for accurate LiDAR odometry, map manipulation, and localization <TBD>`_, in ArXiV, 2024.
+  `A flexible framework for accurate LiDAR odometry, map manipulation, and localization <https://arxiv.org/abs/2407.20465>`_, in
+  ArXiV, 2024.